Ranjit Bajaj requests FIFA to confirm legitimacy of letter to Minerva Punjab | Goal.com

 Ranjit Bajaj requests FIFA to confirm legitimacy of letter to Minerva Punjab

-FIFA had, on Tuesday, addressed to Minerva Punjab through which the world governing body has requested I-League clubs to cooperate with the All India Football Federation (AIFF).
+FIFA had, on Tuesday, addressed a letter to Minerva Punjab through which the world governing body has requested I-League clubs to cooperate with the All India Football Federation (AIFF).

 Related news: FIFA backs AIFF president Praful Patel